-The windproof property of Mylar is also very useful.
+The windproof property of Mylar is also beneficial.
 It will prevent heat from being carried away quickly by the wind (convection heat loss).
 We lose about 10-15% of our body heat from convection, so a wind barrier like Mylar can do wonders to keep you warm. (source)

 But Mylar Is Incredibly Hyped Up!

-There is no doubt that Mylar is an awesome material – but it is not as good as the manufacturers would have you think.
+Undoubtedly, Mylar is an excellent material – but it is not as good as the manufacturers would have you think.

-For example, manufacturers often say that space blankets reflect up to 80% of your body heat back to you.
+For example, manufacturers often say that space blankets reflect up to 80% of your body heat.
 But this is misleading.
 Mylar will only reflect radiant heat.
 We only lose about 50% of our heat due to radiation.
-So, even if a Mylar blanket does what it claims, that is only 80% of 50% (which is a measly 40%).
+So, even if a Mylar blanket does what it claims, that is only 80% of 50% (a measly 40%).

-Oh, and that’s only if you are using the Mylar blanket to cover your HEAD, since this is where most radiant heat is lost!
+Oh, and that’s only if you use the Mylar blanket to cover your HEAD since this is where most radiant heat is lost!

-Yes, this will help keep you alive, but you are not going to sleep comfortably in a Mylar blanket if it is even slightly cold out.
+Yes, this will help keep you alive, but you will not sleep comfortably in a Mylar blanket if it is even slightly cold.
 In very cold weather, a Mylar blanket will just postpone hypothermia and death!